-Changes in registration during the first week of a semester will be classified as a registration adjustment and will be processed by Student Services.
+Changes in registration during the first week of a semester will be classified as a registration adjustment.
 This registration adjustment can include course additions, withdrawals, and section changes.
 Courses dropped within this period will not appear on the student's record.

-\Note: Students who register for classes and do not attend any of the classes within the first week of the semester will be administratively withdrawn from all the courses for that semester.
+Students who register for classes and do not attend any of the classes within the first week of the semester will be administratively withdrawn from all the courses for that semester.

-Adding and/or Dropping Courses
+Dropping Courses

-Adding/dropping of classes can be done in according to the dates shown in the calendar at the beginning of this catalog.
+Dropping of classes can be done in according to the dates shown in the calendar at the beginning of this catalog.
 The procedures are as follows:

-- 1. Pick up the Add/Drop card from Student Services. - Fill in the class(s) added/dropped on the back of card.
-Fill in revised class schedule in front of card. - 3.
+- 1. Pick up the Drop card from Student Services. - 2.
+Fill in the class(s) dropped on the front of card. - 3.
 Obtain required signatures. - 4.
 Return all books for dropped classes to the Book Store. - 5.
 Return completed card to the Registrar.